-At the end of the day, there are a few audiences you have to please.
-Shareholders, maybe.
-Regulators for sure.
-End-users?
-Absolutely.
+At the end of the day, there are a few audiences you have to please, such as shareholders, regulators, and end-users.
 No matter if you are public or private, perception matters.
 And if you have breakdowns which inconvenience or harm people, your reputation suffers.

 Physical assets are how you establish your reputation.
 Protecting them is how you protect your credibility.